-Monday was the day we would split up, with P and C going to Disneyland, and me and Q staying in Tokyo (me and Q weren’t really interested in Disneyland).
+Monday was the day we would split up, with P and C going to Disneyland, and me and Q staying in Tokyo.
 Before splitting up, we had breakfast at a place called Eggs ‘n Things, which was pretty good.

 After splitting up, the first thing Q and I did was just walk around the Mall at Kawasaki station, because Q had some specific things she wanted to look for.
 We got doughnuts from Krispy Kreme, where I was very happy to have my first semi-successful Japanese order-something-interaction!

 After some shopping, we decided to go to the Harajuku area.
 Q and I were pretty proud of ourselves because we were able to navigate there (via train) without much issue.
 After arriving to our stop, we walked to the Meiji Shrine area.
 We immediately both noticed how quickly it got all quiet and serene.
 Q commented about how cool the juxtaposition between the hectic train station area and the shrine area was, and I completely agreed.
 Upon entering this more quiet area, I just felt really refreshed!
 The walk was this dirt path and there were these real big arches we had to walk through.
-We took some selfies, at which point I became very self-conscious because I look ugly in most selfies.
+We took some selfies, at which point I became very self-conscious because I’m not very photogenic.

 Anyway, we eventually got to the shrine itself, which was ok but it felt a bit too crowded for my taste.
 There was this place before it where you cleansed yourself and preyed at this… water place?
 I don’t know what it’s called, but this along with some other stuff was at most shrines after this one too.
 Overall I enjoyed this shrine but since all of the shrines seemed to be pretty much the same, I wasn’t too crazy about the ones after this one, as the novelty wore off.